xarray/osgverse/README.md

 #### Main Features (ongoing to v1.0)
 - [x] Supports from OSG 3.1.1 to the latest version, and GLSL 1.2 to 4.6, so to work with most hardware in the world.
-- [x] Supports PBR-based rendering and deferred pipeline, with real-time shadowing and deferred lighting.
+- [x] (PARTLY) Supports PBR-based rendering and deferred pipeline, with real-time shadowing and deferred lighting.
 - [ ] Supports physics simuation based on Bullet3 library, and character animation based on OZZ library.
 - [ ] Supports complex model simplication, optimizing and tiling, and saving to OSGB format for better efficiency.
 - [x] Provides a LevelDB nosql plugin, for reading tiles from database rather than local folders.
 - [x] Provides a media streaming plugin, which supports pixel streaming through WebRTC / Websockets.
 - [x] Provides a scripting plugin, which supports scripting using OSGB serialization and changing to Restful-like format.
-- [ ] Supports GL3 Core profile, as well as GLES2 / GLES3.
+- [x] (PARTLY) Supports GL3 Core profile, as well as GLES2 / GLES3.
 Google Angel is also supported for future bridging uses.
-- [ ] Supports major desktop and mobile operating systems, including Windows, Linux, Mac OSX, Android and IOS.
+- [x] (PARTLY) Supports major desktop and mobile operating systems, including Windows, Linux, Mac OSX, Android and IOS.
 - [ ] Supports major embedded devices with GPU supports, including ARM and RISC-V.
-- [x] Supports Emscripten / WASM compilation and works with WebGL / WebGPU based browsers.
+- [x] (PARTLY) Supports Emscripten / WASM compilation and works with WebGL / WebGPU based browsers.
 - [ ] Provides an initial visual scene editing tool, comparing with the famous Unity Editor.

 #### Screenshots